IvyLinMS/data-512-final-project/README.md

   + Licesnse: Public Use (User Agreement: https://www.cdc.gov/nchs/data_access/restrictions.htm)
   + These columns in this data are used in this project
     + 'Date'
-    + 'Order Code' - unclear waht it means
+    + 'Order Code'
     + 'FIPS' - the FIPS code
     + 'Face_Masks_Required_in_Public' - whether face mask is mandated

 + The RAW_us_confirmed_cases.csv file from the Kaggle repository of John Hopkins University COVID-19 data. https://www.kaggle.com/antgoldbloom/covid19-data-from-john-hopkins-university?select=RAW_us_confirmed_cases.csv
- 1. License: Attribution 4.0 International (CC BY 4.0)
+  + License: Attribution 4.0 International (CC BY 4.0)
- 2. Three columns in this data are used: 'FIPS' - the FIPS code
+  + Three columns in this data are used: 'FIPS' - the FIPS code
- 3. All the date columns recording the raw confirmed cases are used
+  + All the date columns recording the raw confirmed cases are used

 + The New York Times mask compliance survey data. https://github.com/nytimes/covid-19-data/tree/master/mask-use
- 1. License: Copyright 2021 by The New York Times Company
+  + License: Copyright 2021 by The New York Times Company
- 2. All columns are used in this project: COUNTYFP - the FIPS code
+  + All columns are used in this project: COUNTYFP - the FIPS code
- 3. All columns representing the frequency of mask wearing
+  + All columns representing the frequency of mask wearing

 + CDC’s COVID Data Tracker provides COVID-19 vaccination data in the United States https://www.cdc.gov/coronavirus/2019-ncov/vaccines/distributing/reporting-counties.html
- 1. License:
- 2.
+  + Licesnse: Public Use (User Agreement: https://www.cdc.gov/nchs/data_access/restrictions.htm)
+  + These columns in this data are used in this project
+    + 'Date'
+    + 'FIPS' - the FIPS code
+    + 'Series_Complete_Pop_Pct' - Vaccine Rate

 ## Data processing